-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8863, 7362," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 97 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-trained service technician. trained service technician.
 Symptom Action The CD or DVD drive is not recognized.
-1. Make sure that: The IDE channel to which the CD or DVD drive is attached (primary or secondary) is enabled in the Configuration/Setup Utility program.
+Make sure that: The IDE channel to which the CD or DVD drive is attached (primary or secondary) is enabled in the Configuration/Setup Utility program.
 All cables and jumpers are installed correctly.
 The correct device driver is installed for the CD or DVD drive.
-2. Run the CD or DVD drive diagnostic programs.
-3. Reseat the following components: a.
-CD or DVD drive b.
-CD or DVD drive cable c.
-I/O board 4.
-Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
+Run the CD or DVD drive diagnostic programs.
+Reseat the following components: CD or DVD drive CD or DVD drive cable Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
 A CD or DVD is not working correctly.
 Clean the CD or DVD.
-2. Run the CD or DVD drive diagnostic programs.
-3. Reseat the CD or DVD drive.
-4. Replace the CD or DVD drive.
-The CD or DVD drive tray is not Make sure that the server is turned on. working.
+Run the CD or DVD drive diagnostic programs.
+Reseat the CD or DVD drive.
+Replace the CD or DVD drive.
+The CD or DVD drive tray is not working.
+Make sure that the server is turned on.
 Insert the end of a straightened paper clip into the manual tray-release opening.
-3. Reseat the CD or DVD drive.
-4. Replace the CD or DVD drive.
+Reseat the CD or DVD drive.
+Replace the CD or DVD drive.